A Unified Dissertation on Bearing Rigidity Theory: On Colinear Formations

-In this section we briefly discuss the degenerate formations case, focusing on the bearing-preserving variations set.
-According to Def.~\ref{MainDef:def:Degenerate}, a formation composed of $n\geq3$ univocally placed agents is \textit{degenerate} if all the agents are collinear, i.e., for any $k$-th component of the position vectors, $k \in \{1 \ldots d\}$, it exists $c\in\mathbb{R}$ such that $p_i^k = c p_j^k$ for each pair $(v_i,v_j)$ of agents in the group.
-Under this hypothesis, we can observe that the shape uniqueness is guaranteed for a larger set of infinitesimal variations w.r.t. that described in the previous sections.
-Although this statement is valid independently from the space $\bar{\mathcal{D}}$ of interest, in the following we distinguish between the three cases previously treated.
+In this section we briefly discuss the colinear formations case, focusing on the bearing-preserving variations set.
+According to {Definition}~\ref{MainDef:def:colinear}, a formation composed of $n\geq3$ {distinctly} placed agents is \textit{colinear} if all the agents are collinear, i.e., for any $k$-th component of the position vectors, $k \in \{1 \ldots d\}$, it exists $c\in\mathbb{R}$ such that $p_i^k = c p_j^k$ for each pair $(v_i,v_j)$ of agents in the group.
+Under this hypothesis, we can observe that the shape uniqueness is guaranteed for a larger set of infinitesimal variations {with respect to} that described in the previous sections.
+Although this statement is valid independently on $\bar{\mathcal{D}}$, in the following we distinguish between the three cases previously treated.

-\paragraph{$\bar{\mathcal{D}}=\mathbb{R}^{dn}$, $d\in\{2,3\}$} for a formation composed of $n$ agents, controllable in $\mathbb{R}^d$, $d\in\{ 2,3\}$, and aligned along a certain direction identified by the unit vector $\mathbf{v} \in \mathbb{S}^{d-1}$ the bearing measurements are collinear, namely $ \bearingFunctionG{\config} = \diag{b_1\mathbf{I}_3 \,\cdots \, b_m\mathbf{I}_3} \left({\mathbf 1}_m \otimes \mathbf{v}\right), $ with $b_i\in{\mathbb R}$ for $i \in \{1 \ldots m\}$.
-Thus, these are preserved despite the displacement of any agent along the direction specified by $\mathbf{v}$ and the translation of the whole formation in the subspace $\mathcal{W}$ of $\mathbb{R}^d$ orthogonal to $\mathbf{v}$.
-Hence the trivial variation set\footnote{Note that the uniform scaling of the formation corresponds to suitable (not equal) translations of all the agents along the direction $\mathbf{v} \in \mathbb{S}^{d-1}$.} coincides with $\mathcal{S}_t^d=\Span{\mathbf{I}_n \otimes \mathbf{v}, {\mathbf 1}_n \otimes \mathbf{W}}$ where $\mathbf{W} \in \mathbb{R}^{d \times (d-1)}$ is a matrix whose columns represent a basis for $\mathcal{W}$.
-Trivially, $\mathcal{S}_t^d$ has dimension $n+(d-1) > d+1 = \dim(\mathcal{S}_t)$, with $\mathcal{S}_t$ as in~\eqref{Rd:eq:Trivial_Space}.
+\paragraph{$\bar{\mathcal{D}}=\mathbb{R}^{dn}$, $d\in\{2,3\}$} for a formation composed of $n$ agents, controllable in $\mathbb{R}^d$, $d\in\{ 2,3\}$, and aligned along a certain direction identified by the unit vector {$\mathbf{w} \in \mathbb{S}^{d-1}$} the bearing measurements are collinear, namely {$ \bearingFunctionG{\config} = \diag{b_1\mathbf{I}_d \,\cdots \, b_m\mathbf{I}_d} \left({\mathbf 1}_m \otimes \mathbf{w}\right), $ with $b_i\in{\mathbb R}$ for $i \in \{1 \ldots m\}$}.
+Thus, these are preserved despite the displacement of any agent along the direction specified by $\mathbf{w}$ and the translation of the whole formation in the subspace $\mathcal{W}$ of $\mathbb{R}^d$ orthogonal to {$\mathbf{w}$}.
+Hence the trivial variation set\footnote{Note that the uniform scaling of the formation corresponds to suitable (not equal) translations of all the agents along the direction $\mathbf{v} \in \mathbb{S}^{d-1}$.} coincides with $\mathcal{S}_t^d=\Span{\mathbf{I}_n \otimes {\mathbf{w}}, {\mathbf 1}_n \otimes \mathbf{W}}$ where $\mathbf{W} \in \mathbb{R}^{d \times (d-1)}$ is a matrix whose columns represent a basis for $\mathcal{W}$.
+Trivially, $\mathcal{S}_t^d$ has dimension $n+(d-1) > d+1 = \vert \mathcal{S}_t \vert$, with $\mathcal{S}_t$ as in~\eqref{Rd:eq:Trivial_Space}.